by topline | Sep 21, 2022 | Dental

 Here are a few things to consider:

-How much you want to spend.
+- How much do you want to spend.
 Teeth whitening options vary from inexpensive (white strips) to more expensive (tray whitening and in-chair treatments).
-Remember that you get what you pay for, though, and a more expensive treatment will likely provide better and longer-lasting results.
+Remember that you get what you pay for, though, and more expensive treatment will likely provide better and longer-lasting results.

 By considering your budget, timeline, and goals, and discussing your teeth whitening needs with your dental care professional, you can come up with an actionable and approachable teeth whitening plan that works for you.
 Start now to make sure your smile is ready for all those big holiday parties!